bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 gradient information (`.bval` and `.bvec` sidecar files) to be stored.

 Otherwise, if some gradient information is associated to the single-band diffusion image and a multi-band diffusion image also exists, the `acq-<label>` key/value pair MUST be used to distinguish both images.
-In such case two files could have the following names:
+In such a case, two files could have the following names:
-`sub-01_acq-singleband_dwi.nii.gz` and `sub-01_acq-multiband_dwi.nii.gz`,
+`sub-01_acq-singleband_dwi.nii.gz` and `sub-01_acq-multiband_dwi.nii.gz`.
-however the user is free to choose any other label than `singleband` and `multiband` as long as they are consistent across subjects and sessions.
+The user is free to choose any other label than `singleband` and `multiband`, as long as they are consistent across subjects and sessions.

 ### REQUIRED gradient orientation information